 Sandy beach cove on the Isle of Wight

-With a slower pace of life and a sunnier climate, the Isle of Wight offers luxury hotels, fine restaurants and two major music festivals.
+With a slower pace of life and a sunnier climate, the Isle of Wight offers luxury hotels, fine restaurants and a major music festival.

 If hotels seem too tame, visitors can stay in a Mongolian-style yurt, complete with wood-burning stove and double bed; alternatives are nights in a VW campervan or American airstream caravan, an icon of the 50s and 60s.